You are viewing a javascript disabled version of the site. Please enable Javascript for this site to function properly.

 Figure 2.

 LMNE matrix of a type I with metal debris particles of a 84-year old female patient with knee arthroplasty.
-The cluster in the NOISE-area.
+There is a cluster in the NOISE-area.
 The measured “cell count” was 1970 cells/μL and the percentage of polymorphnuclear neutrophil leukocytes (PMN) was 23.4%.

 LMNE matrix of a type I with metal debris particles of a 84-year old female patient with knee arthroplasty.
-The cluster in the NOISE-area.
+There is a cluster in the NOISE-area.
 The measured “cell count” was 1970 cells/μL and the percentage of polymorphnuclear neutrophil leukocytes (PMN) was 23.4%.

 Figure 3.